jmaczan/bulma-helpers/README.md

 ### Choosing modules

 By default, all modules are included in result build.
 Even so, you can decide on your own which modules do you want to use in your project.
-To achieve this, you have to remove unwanted sass modules from `_all.sass` files in helpers directory or remove single file imports from `_all.sass` in corresponding modules directories.
+To achieve this, you have to remove unwanted sass modules imports from main `_all.sass` files in helpers directory or remove single file imports from `_all.sass` in corresponding modules directories.

 ### Customizing selectors

-For all multiple generator selectors there is a simple way to choose range and interval of generated selectors.
-You can the following variables in corresponding sass files.
+For all generated selectors (such as `has-margin-bottom-*`, where `*` is value from given range) there is a simple way to change range and interval of generated selectors.
+You can change the following variables in corresponding sass files.

 ```scss
 $range-start: 1